May 2026

 Activities:

-• On the Isle of Anglesey, we explored Beaumaris Castle, played a quick round of disc golf, and wandered the beaches of Llanddwyn Island.
+- On the Isle of Anglesey, we explored Beaumaris Castle, explored the property and played a round of disc golf at Plas Newydd House and Gardens, and hiked the Parys Mountain copper mine.